vibe-876/game-jam/docs.md

 # The Much Awaited Documentation!
 Documentation is for nerds, all of the cool people like me just read the assembler output and figure it out from there.

-On a more serious note, this is meant to be read alongside the header file, and if that's not enough, the source code.
-Unless otherwise noted, all of these are declared in the main.h header file.
+On a more serious note, this is meant to be read alongside the header file, which should be easy to find.

 ## Useful Functions
-All of these are implemented in the misc.c source file.
+All of these are implemented in the misc.c source file, and are declared in the main.h header.

 game\_message is used for writting messages to the screen.
 It takes 2 arguments: a string (ie char\*) to be displayed, and a displacement from the middle column given as a signed int.
 For example, to write "hello, world!"
 2 rows above the centre of the screen, it would be